KDE/kdewin-installer/readme.txt

       2 test

   3 gui
-      1 add check for partial downloads
   	4 center checkboxes in package selector page -> not possible yet, see comment in source 8 add reinstall package support
-  	  -> currently by using a remove and install by hand 10 add a switch to select end user/developer operation (end user by default) -> in end user mode only the bin packages are visible 12 if remote config is not available only display installed packages 13 add update support
+  	  -> currently by using a remove and install by hand 10 add a switch to select end user/developer operation (developer mode by default) -> in end user mode only the bin packages are visible 12 if remote config is not available only display installed packages 13 add update support
-  	  -> currently implemented by removing old package, installing new package by hand 17 add support for tar + gz/bzip2 package by using external win32 tools 18 only display firefox proxy option is firefox is installed
+  	  -> currently implemented by removing old package, installing new package by hand 18 only display firefox proxy option is firefox is installed
-    19 in case a file could not be downloaded  display a message box printing the reason
+    19 in case a file could not be downloaded display a message box printing the reason -> in work

 2 packager
     1 add 7zip-suppport (at first by using external 7zip tool, because there is no usable 7zip compress library)